 Nosebleeds are common.
 They may be scary, but they rarely indicate a serious medical problem.
-The nose contains many blood vessels.
-These blood vessels are located in the front and back of the nose, close to the surface.
-They are very fragile and bleed easily.
+The nose contains many blood vessels, which are located close to the surface in the front and back of the nose.
+They’re very fragile and bleed easily.
 Nosebleeds are common in adults and children between the ages of 3 and 10.

 There are two kinds of nosebleeds.
 An anterior nosebleed occurs when the blood vessels in the front of the nose break and bleed.
-A posterior nosebleed occurs in the back or the deepest part of the nose.
-In that case, blood flows down the back of the throat.
+A posterior nosebleedoccurs in the back or the deepest part of the nose.
+In this case, blood flows down the back of the throat.
 Posterior nosebleeds can be dangerous.

 There are many causes of nosebleeds.
-A sudden or infrequent nosebleed is rarely serious, but if you have frequent nosebleeds, you could have a more serious problem.
+A sudden or infrequent nosebleed is rarely serious.
+If you have frequent nosebleeds, you could have a more serious problem.

 Dry air is the most common cause of nosebleeds.
 Living in a dry climate and using a central heating system can dry out the nasal membranes, which are tissues inside the nose.
 This dryness causes crusting inside the nose.
-Crusting may itch or become irritated, and if scratched or picked, the nose can bleed.
+Crusting may itch or become irritated.
+If your nose is scratched or picked, it can bleed.